ankaAR/bestiario5e/_creatures/adult-gold-dragon.md

 alignment: lawful good
 challenge: "17 (18,000 XP)"
 languages: "Común, Dragón"
-senses: "blindsight 60 ft., Visión en la oscuridad 120 ft.
+senses: "Vista ciega 60 pies (18 mts), Visión en la oscuridad 120 ft.
 (36 mts)"
 skills: "Insight +8, Percepción +14, Persuasion +13, Sigilo +8"
 damage_immunities: "fire"
 saving_throws: "Des +8, Con +13, Sab +8, Car +13"
-speed: "40 ft., fly 80 ft., nadando 40 pies (12 mts)"
+speed: "40 pies (12 mts), volando 80 pies (24 mts), nadando 40 pies (12 mts)"
 hit_points: "256 (19d12+133)"
 armor_class: "19 (armadura natural)"
 ---

 ***Anfibio.*** The dragon puede respirar aire y agua.

-***Legendary Resistance (3/Day).*** If the dragon fails a saving throw, it can choose to succeed instead.
+***Resistencia Legendaria (3/Día).*** If the dragon fails a saving throw, it can choose to succeed instead.

 ### Acciones

-***Multiataque.*** The dragon can use its Frightful Presence.
+***Multiataque.*** The dragon can use its Resistencia Pavorosa.
 It then makes three attacks: one with its bite and two with its claws.

-***Bite.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 10 pies, un objetivo.
-Impacto: 19 (2d10 + 8) piercing damage.
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 10 pies, un objetivo.
+Impacto: 19 (2d10 + 8) puntos de daño perforante.

-***Claw.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 5 pies, un objetivo.
+***Garras.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 5 pies, un objetivo.
 Impacto: 15 (2d6 + 8) puntos de daño cortante.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +14 al ataque, alcance 15 pies, un objetivo.
 Impacto: 17 (2d8 + 8) puntos de daño contundente.

-***Frightful Presence.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 21 Wisdom saving throw or become frightened for 1 minute.
+***Resistencia Pavorosa.*** Each creature of the dragon's choice that is within 120 feet of the dragon and aware of it must succeed on a DC 21 Wisdom saving throw or become frightened for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Frightful Presence for the next 24 hours.
+If a creature's saving throw is successful or the effect ends for it, the creature is immune to the dragon's Resistencia Pavorosa for the next 24 hours.

-***Breath Weapons (Recharge 5-6).*** The dragon uses one of the following breath weapons.
+***Breath Weapons (Recarga 5-6).*** The dragon uses one of the following breath weapons.

 Fire Breath.
 The dragon exhales fire in a 60-foot cone.
 Each creature in that area must make a DC 21 Dexterity saving throw, taking 66 (12d10) fire damage on a failed save, or half as much damage on a successful one.